 By supporting demonstration efforts that encourage the replication of promising local efforts, this new grant opportunity benefits residents (especially those age 50 and older) by:

-- Advancing solutions that build capacity towards transportation systems change.
-This opportunity for grant funding of approximately $30,000 to $50,000 per project is sponsored by Toyota Motor North America.
+- Advancing solutions that build capacity toward transportation systems change.
+This grant opportunity of approximately $30,000 to $50,000 per project is sponsored by Toyota Motor North America.

-- Implementing accessory dwelling unit (ADU) design competitions that increase public understanding of this housing option and encourage the implementation of ADU supportive policies.
-This opportunity for grant funding will provide approximately $10,000 to $15,000 per project.
+- Implementing accessory dwelling unit (ADU) design competitions that increase public understanding of this housing option and encourage the creation of ADU-supportive policies.
+This grant opportunity will provide approximately $10,000 to $15,000 per project.